fullmetalbrackets/blog/src/content/blog/setup-cloudflare-tunnel-to-access-self-hosted-apps.md

 Apps that have to be accessed through a specific path (like `/admin` or `/web`) and have no redirect from the index page may act weird when it comes time to proxy the tunnel.
 I always run into this issue with _Ubooquity_ in particular and haven't figured out how to fix it.
 I won't be trying to deal with that here.

-The process of setting up and securing a Cloudflare Tunnel is a lot of steps, so I'm basically paraphrasing the <a href="https://developers.cloudflare.com/cloudflare-one" target="_blank">Cloudflare Zero Trust Docs</a>.
+The process of setting up and securing a Cloudflare Tunnel is a lot of steps, so I'm basically paraphrasing the <a href="https://developers.cloudflare.com/cloudflare-one" target="_blank" data-umami-event="tunnel-apps-docs-zero-trust">Cloudflare Zero Trust Docs</a>.
 When in doubt, refer back to them.

 <div id="domain" />